aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Don’t forget you are always on our minds.
+> 🥠 All fortunes are wrong except this one.

-Last update: Mon Nov  3 05:11:10 2025
+Last update: Tue Nov  4 05:10:35 2025

 ### Let's play! 🎮